Biqing-Qi/Biqing-Qi/README.md

 My homepage is available at [https://biqing-qi.github.io/](https://biqing-qi.github.io/).

-If you are seeking any form of academic collaborations with AIUS, SCIR Lab at HIT, Tsinghua C3I Lab, or the Shanghai AI Lab, please feel free to email me at [qibiqing7@gmail.com].
+If you are seeking any form of academic collaborations with AIUS, SCIR Lab at HIT, Tsinghua C3I Lab, or the Shanghai AI Lab, please feel free to email me at [qibiqing7@gmail.com] or [qibiqing@pjlab.org.cn].

 -->